Assault At Work Compensation Claim – How Much Could I Receive?

 Employers Liability For Violence Or Assaults In The Workplace

-If you have been assaulted at work, then compensation could potentially be claimed from your employer if they breached the duty of care they owe you because any of the following factors apply:
+Compensation could be claimed from your employer if they breach their duty of care of care in any of the following ways:

-• You raised concerns about your safety to your employer, but they failed to take necessary or sufficient actions to provide for your safety.
+• You raised concerns about your safety with your employer, but they failed to take necessary or sufficient action to ensure your safety.

 • There had been repeat issues with either a violent or aggressive customer or coworker, and your employer failed to address this.

-• You were asked to work in a environment that was unsafe and your employer had not performed a risk assessment of the area.
+• You were asked to work in an unsafe environment, and your employer had not assessed the area’s risk.

 How Long Do I Have To Claim If I’m Assaulted At Work?

-If you’ve been attacked at work and a compensation claim against your employer is the action you plan to take, then you usually have three years from the date of the incident to start your claim.
+If you’ve been attacked at work and a compensation claim against your employer is the action you plan to take, you usually have three years from the incident date to start your claim.
 This time limit is established by the Limitation Act 1980.

-However, under some circumstances, the time limit can work differently.
-This applies to cases where the person lacks the mental capacity to manage their own claim or was injured as a minor.
+However, the time limit can work differently under some circumstances.
+This applies to cases where the person lacks the mental capacity to manage their claim or was injured as a minor.

 Can I Claim Assault At Work Compensation With A No Win No Fee Solicitor?

 If you are eligible to seek compensation for being hurt at work, you may wish to have the support of a solicitor.
-One of the solicitors from our panel could work on your case.
-They generally provide their services under a Conditional Fee Agreement (CFA).
-This is a type of No Win No Fee arrangement.
+The solicitors on our panel offer all clients a Conditional Fee Agreement (CFA).

-If your solicitor works with you under this type of agreement, they usually won’t ask for you to pay any upfront or ongoing fees towards their services.
-Furthermore, you won’t be charged for their work on your case following an unsuccessful claim.
+This is a No Win No Fee arrangement in which you don’t pay any upfront fees towards their services.
+Furthermore, you won’t be charged for their work following an unsuccessful claim.

-To find out if you are eligible to make a claim for assault at work compensation, speak to an advisor from our team.
-If it seems like you have valid grounds for a claim, they could then pass you onto a solicitor from our panel.
+To find out if you can claim assault at work compensation, speak to an advisor from our team.
+If you have valid grounds for a claim, they could then pass you on to a solicitor from our panel.

 To speak to an advisor: